CPF Accrued Interest on Property Sale 2026 | Nexus

 Accrued interest at sale (year 10)

-The upfront S$193,100 (downpayment + BSD + legal) accrues for the full 10 years at the 28.4% compound factor: ~S$54,840.
-The S$286,000 in instalments has an average exposure of roughly 5 years (some early dollars compound longer than the late ones), so its accrued interest is approximately ~S$38,100.
+The upfront S$193,100 (downpayment, BSD and legal) accrues for the full 10 years at the 28.4% compound factor, which works out to ~S$54,840.
+The S$286,000 in instalments has an average exposure of roughly 5 years, since the early dollars compound longer than the late ones, so its accrued interest is about ~S$38,100.
 Total accrued: ~S$93,000.

 Sale-day waterfall (illustrative)